 Steeped in history, Jerusalem Bagels are actually quite easy to make using standard pantry staples.
-Delicious and comforting, bake up a batch and enjoy them with za’atar, labneh, hummus, cream cheese, or with butter and jam.
+Delicious and comforting, bake up a batch and enjoy them with za’atar spice mix, homemade labneh, cream cheese, or with butter and jam.

 Jump to: